albertcordina/Applicant-tracking-system/README.md

-                 admin -    get to the admin.html page aboutUs –  get to the about_us.html page manageApplicants – calls findAllApplicants method of the ApplicantService class and get to the manage_applicants.html page
+                 admin -    get to the admin.html page aboutUs –  get to the about_us.html page manageApplicants – callst getTotalNumberOfApplicants method of the ApplicantService class, calls findAllApplicants method of the ApplicantService class and get to the manage_applicants.html page

-                             find applicant by AGE methods:
+                             find applicant by AGE method:
-                 findByAgePage   – get to the find_by_age_page.html page findByAgeResult – calls findApplicantByAge method of the ApplicantService class and gets to the result_by_age_page.html page
+                 findByAgeResult – calls findApplicantByAge method of the ApplicantService class and gets to the result_by_age_page.html page

-                             find applicant by Occupation methods:
+                             find applicant by Occupation method:
-                 findByOccupationPage   – get to the find_by_occupation_page.html page findByOccupationResult – calls findApplicantByOccupation method of the ApplicantService class and gets to the result_by_occupation_page.html page
+                 findByOccupationResult – calls findApplicantByOccupation method of the ApplicantService class and gets to the result_by_occupation_page.html page